lukemmtt/FAHMenuBar/README.md

 ## Usage

-1. **Ensure Folding@home is running** - The menubar app connects to your local FAH client
+1. **Ensure Folding@home is installed and running** - Download from [foldingathome.org/start-folding](https://foldingathome.org/start-folding/) if you haven't already
 2. **Click the cube icon** in your menubar
 3. **View status** - See if you're folding, paused, or stopped
 4. **Use commands** - Click "Pause" or "Fold" to change your status